Junaed721/Terabox-Player/README.md

-# 📦 TeraDL - Terabox Video Downloader & Online Player
+# 📦 Terabox Online Player & Video Downloader

 Welcome to **TeraDL**, the ultimate solution to **download, watch, and convert Terabox videos online** — fast, free, and without ads.